 Normally, TNF-alpha helps fight infection, but in excess amounts, it can cause painful inflammation and severe joint damage -- common symptoms of rheumatoid arthritis and other forms of inflammatory arthritis.
-Drugs like Humira have helped many arthritis patients by relieving pain, improving joint function, and slowing disease progression.
+Drugs like Humira have helped many rheumatoid arthritis patients by relieving pain, improving joint function, and slowing disease progression.

 Humira is a fully human monoclonal antibody, meaning it is manufactured in a laboratory using human proteins, and no animal proteins.